Caesarea Maritima National Park

 Fridays and holidays: The site closes at 3 pm

-On holidays and Saturdays, I recommend arriving early; entry is on the basis of available space.
+On holidays and Saturdays, I recommend arriving early; entry is based on available space.

 arik-about